Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

-To understand the $k^3$ vs $k^9$ discrepancy of the GW spectrum, we reproduce in this section the calculation of refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.
-Since ref.~\cite{Hindmarsh:2019phv} considers that the duration of the phase transition is short and hence ignores the expansion of the Universe,\footnote{We note, however, that even if the duration of the phase transition $\beta^{-1}$ is short, the duration of the GW sourcing from sound waves can extend to longer times, until the plasma develops non-linearities or until the sound waves are completely dissipated \cite{Pen:2015qta,Caprini:2019egz}.} we will consider the limit $\delta\tfin \HH_* \ll 1$ when comparing our findings to their results.
-We then compute the growth rate of $\OmGW$ with the duration of GW production, $\delta \tfin$.
-In ref.~\cite{Hindmarsh:2019phv}, the growth rate $\dot \Delta$ [see their Eq.(3.38)] is defined as the derivative of $\Delta$ with respect to cosmic time $t$.
-We note that this interpretation is misleading since $\Delta$, see \Eq{GG_function}, has been defined after averaging over $\tau$ and it is valid {\em only} in the free propagation regime at late times $\tau \gg \tfin$, e.g., at present time $\tau_0$ (see \Eqs{OmGW_full}{eq_OmGW_UETC}).
+In order to reproduce the calculations of Ref.~\cite{Hindmarsh:2019phv}, we need to compute the growth rate of $\OmGW$ with the duration of GW production, $\delta \tfin$.
+Note that in Ref.~\cite{Hindmarsh:2019phv}, the growth rate $\dot \Delta$ [see their Eq.(3.38)] is defined instead as the derivative of $\Delta$ with respect to cosmic time $t$.
+We consider this interpretation to be misleading since $\Delta$, see \Eq{GG_function}, has been defined after averaging over time and it is valid {\em only} in the free propagation regime at late times $\tau \gg \tfin$, e.g., at present time $\tau_0$ [see \Eqs{OmGW_full}{eq_OmGW_UETC}].
 We show in \App{app_GW_tdep} the correct time-dependence of $\Delta$ with conformal time during the phase of GW production, $\tau < \tfin$.
 We note that using \Eq{GG_kp_stat0} during the sourcing could lead to wrong results when comparing, for example, to the results from numerical simulations \cite{Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2017gnf, Jinno:2020eqg, Jinno:2022mie}.